Spring Wk 8 Announcements

 INTERNSHIPS, JOBS & REUs

-Part Time Student Safety Officer Opportunity - Apply by May 25 - NEW!
+Part Time Student Safety Officer Opportunity

 The Materials Engineering Department is hiring a part-time Student Safety Officer to assist with safety-related initiatives in our laboratories and with our student clubs and organizations.
 This is part of the department’s commitment to providing a safe, enabling work environment for all students, faculty, staff, and visitors.